cse1110/assignments/stubs-fakes-and-mocks/downvote/README.md

-You are well aware of StackOverflow by now.
-Whenever someone downvotes a post, users lose points.
-See an imaginary (and simplified) version of the`downvote()` method.
+In this exercise, you will be testing the `downvote` method from StackOverflow (or an imaginary, simplified version of it).

+> This method lowers a user's points when their post is downvoted.

-Your goal is to test this method.
+Use **test doubles** to create a suitable test suite for this method.

-* Your goal is to achieve 100% branch+condition coverage for the only method in the `StackOverflow` class.
+Tips:

-* You _should mock_ the dependencies that deserve to be mocked.
+- Only mock the dependencies that deserve to be mocked.